Quasi-Symmetries of Determinantal Point Processes

 Let be the normalized additive functional corresponding to the function $f$.
 It is easy to give examples of functions $f$ for which the sum in the right hand side of (\ref{sin-exp}) diverges while the sum in the right hand side of (\ref{sin-var}) converges.
 For such functions, convergence of the sum in the right hand side of (\ref{sin-var}) allows one to define the normalized additive functional $\overline{S}_f$ by continuity, even though the additive functional $S_f$ itself is not defined.
 In a similar way, for a function $g$ bounded away from 0 and $\infty$ and satisfying

-one can define the normalized multiplicative functional $\overline{\Psi}_g$, even though the multiplicative functional $\Psi_g$ itself need not be defined; the relation (\ref{mult-2}) still holds.
+one can define the normalized multiplicative functional $\overline{\Psi}_g$ even when the multiplicative functional $\Psi_g$ itself is not defined; the relation (\ref{mult-2}) still holds.

-We thus check that the normalized multiplicative functional $\overline{\Psi}_{g^{p,q}}$ can be defined with respect to the measure $\mathbb{P}_{\Pi}^{q, \breve{p}}$; the relation (\ref{subsp-sine2}) now implies the desired equality (\ref{pq-eq}).
-This completes the outline of the proof of Theorem \ref{main-discr}.
+We next check that the normalized multiplicative functional $\overline{\Psi}_{g^{p,q}}$ can be defined with respect to the measure $\mathbb{P}_{\Pi}^{q, \breve{p}}$; note that the function $g^{p,q}$ assumes value zero at $p$, and here we must use the assumption that our subspace $L$ does not contain functions with finite support.
+The relation (\ref{subsp-sine2}) now implies the equality (\ref{pq-eq}), and the outline of the proof of Theorem \ref{main-discr} is complete.